putrajundaris/environmental-gis-data-portfolio/README.md

 ## Data and Ethics Notice

-This portfolio does not publish confidential government laboratory data, sensitive ecological coordinates, personal information, or employer-owned documents.
+This portfolio does not publish confidential government data, sensitive ecological coordinates, personal information, or employer-owned documents.
 Demonstration datasets should use public, synthetic, aggregated, or properly anonymized information.

 ---

-Last updated: June 2026
+Last updated: July 2026